Home

 All about Epidosite and Cataclasite Properties

 Know all about Epidosite and Cataclasite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Epidosite belongs to Igneous Rocks while Cataclasite belongs to Metamorphic Rocks.Texture of Epidosite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Cataclasite is Clastic.
 Epidosite appears Dull and Soft and Cataclasite appears Dull and Banded.
-The luster of Epidosite is not available while that of Cataclasite is vitreous.
+The luster of Epidosite is while that of Cataclasite is vitreous.
 Epidosite is available in black, brown, light to dark grey colors whereas Cataclasite is available in brown, green, white, yellow colors.
 The commercial uses of Epidosite and Cataclasite are commemorative tablets, creating artwork.

 Compare Igneous Rocks